CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Correct

-This is the only option that shows all five lines in the correct rotated positions: a broken top horizontal, a bold middle horizontal, a thin bottom horizontal, a broken left vertical, and a thin solid right vertical.
+Exact match.
+The only option with all five lines in their correct rotated positions: a broken horizontal on top, a bold horizontal in the middle, a thin solid horizontal at the bottom, crossed by a broken vertical on the left and a thin solid vertical on the right.

-• First decide whether the matrix rule works across rows or down columns.
+• Decide first whether the rule runs across rows or down columns — then commit to that direction.

-• Rotate each source box carefully before you compare options.
+• Apply the transformation to each source box carefully before you glance at any option.

 Reflection

-This question becomes much easier when you stop guessing and rebuild the missing box step by step.
-The exact order of the lines matters just as much as the rotation itself.
+This question is only hard if you guess.
+Rebuild the missing box step by step and it turns into a simple matching exercise — and notice that the order of the lines is graded just as strictly as the rotation itself.

 Bridge forward